habin-isa/CV/README.md

 ## Features

 - Shows:
-  I have had many works featured in shows across the years, this has allowed me to practice working with clients and working in high-pressure environments.
+  I have had many works featured in shows across the years, this has allowed me to practice working with clients, working in high-pressure environments and adapting to new spaces.
 - Graphic Design commissions:
   I am proficient in Photoshop CC and InDesign CS6, I have taken on many graphics commissions in my spare time.
 Works include vinyl sleeve designs, branding for restaurants and bars, and posters for music events and labels.
+References for designs available upon request.

 ## Experience